yangxucmt/iDMRG_v0.0/README.md

 # iDMRG.jl

-This repository contains a lightly cleaned-up implementation of the iDMRG (infinite DMRG) routines used in [arXiv:2503.22792].
-It was written from scratch to meet the specific requirements of that project, while adopting many ideas and best practices from the ITensor and TenPy ecosystems.
-Any remaining mistakes are mine.
+This repository provides a lightly refined implementation of the iDMRG (infinite DMRG) routines used in [arXiv:2503.22792].
+It was developed from scratch using core ITensor functionalities to address the specific needs of that project, while drawing inspiration and best practices from both the ITensor and TenPy ecosystems.
+Any remaining errors are my own responsibility.

 Future goals:
 1. Add QN-conservation